| Kawasaki Heavy Industries & CRRC Qingdao Sifang T251 | |

 Each train car features a different colour scheme.
 Seats next to each door are designated as priority seats and use a different colour.

 After the first trainset was delivered, it was announced that about 60 of the fleet of 91 four-car trains would also have tip-up seats, which offers more standing space for commuters during rush hours.
 There would be 10 rows of tip-up seats per train, making up 25 per cent of the seat bays.
+There are 61 trains with this configuration, namely trainsets PV12 to PV72.

 Train Formation